-Learn what the Federal Savings and Loan Insurance Corporation was, why it mattered in U.S. banking history, and how its failure connects to the savings and loan crisis.
+The Federal Savings and Loan Insurance Corporation insured U.S. thrift deposits before its failure during the savings and loan crisis.

 The Federal Savings and Loan Insurance Corporation (FSLIC) was a U.S. federal agency that insured deposits at savings and loan institutions.